rmaake1/httpstatuses/README.md

 ## Development

+App currently builds and runs on Node v12.

-To build you need nodejs, run `npm install` to pull in dependencies and then `node build`, a preview will be available at [localhost:4887][6].
+Run `npm install` to pull in dependencies and then `node build`, a preview will be available at [localhost:4887][6].

 ## Contributing